-EXCEPT PER SHARE OPERATING DATA

-STATEMENT OF EARNINGS DATA: Net sales \$2,597,721 1,550,202

-Gross profit 1,047,519 914,555

-Operating profit 132,964 17,681 1,706

-Earnings before income taxes 113,577 42,023

-Net earnings \$ 71,554 =======

-Earnings per common and common equivalent share of stock \$ 1.37 52,403

-Stores open at end of period 1,865 15,695

-Working capital Total assets Long-term obligations, including obligations under capital leases Stockholders' equity \$ 306,145 1,029,898 132,229 498,823
+STATEMENT OF EARNINGS DATA: Net sales Cost of sales \$2,597,721 1,550,202 Gross profit Selling and administrative expenses 1,030,202 1,047,519 914,555 Operating profit Interest expense 132,964 17,681 Other expense 1,706 113,577 Income taxes 42,023 \$71,554 Earnings per common and common equivalent share of stock Weighted average common and common equivalent shares outstanding ====== \$ 1.37 52,403 OPERATING DATA: Stores open at end of period Total retail selling square footage at end of period (000's) 1,865 15,695 BALANCE SHEET DATA (AT END OF PERIOD): Working capital Total assets Long-term obligations, including obligations under capital leases Stockholders' equity \$ 306,145 1,029,898 126,229 504,823

 (1) The pro forma purchase price for the Acquisition was determined based on the book value as of December 31, 1995 of the Kay-Bee net assets acquired.
-The actual purchase price on May 4, 1996 was higher based primarily on the increase in seasonal working capital at Kay-Bee for the period from January 1, 1996 to May 4, 1996.
+The actual purchase price as of May 5, 1996 was higher based primarily on the increase in seasonal working capital at Kay-Bee for the period from January 1, 1996 to May 4, 1996.
 This increase in working capital and the borrowings that would be attributable thereto are not reflected in the unaudited pro forma combined financial information.
 Accordingly, the unaudited pro forma combined financial information reflects a lower purchase price and lower outstanding borrowings under the Revolving Credit Facility.
+The Company borrowed approximately \$215 million under the Revolving Credit Facility to finance the cash portion of the Acquisition, which borrowings will be partially repaid with the net proceeds from the Offering.